department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/pharmacy/research/Discovery/2023-03_Informational Interviews/Conversation Guide - Clinical Focus.md

 ## Constrains

-- From a clinical point of view, what are the constraints of medication data on MHV?
+- From a clinical point of view, what are the constraints of medication data on MHV and on My VA?
 - What about any limitations for a patient?
   - Are there limitations to how a patient can renew a prescription?
   - Does the limitations for renewal apply to different types of drugs (e.g. controlled vs. not controlled substances)?